-Location and Schedule:
+Location, Schedule and Attendance:

 Students may work at any location and at any time as long as they have dependable internet access.
 With the provided start date and end date, a schedule of due dates for all submitted work is generated.
-Though the program is meant to be flexible and convenient, the student is responsible to complete tasks by the stated deadlines.
-District truancy procedures will be followed.
+Though the program is meant to be flexible and convenient, OLC students need to commit several hours per week to complete tasks by the stated deadlines.
+District truancy procedures apply.